proximity/active-directory-user-bundle/README.md

 #### Get the bundle using composer

 The bundle is not yet deployed on packagist.
-Start by requiering the bundle to your composer.json file as vcs:
+Start by requiring the bundle to your composer.json file as vcs:

 ```json
 // composer.json